n64blog/n64blog.github.io/_posts/2017-1-29-everdrive-64-guide-what-is-it-and-should-you-buy-one.md

 ## Should I buy one? ##

 We feel that the EverDrive 64 is a way to help futureproof your N64.
-So long as N64 emulation remains inconsistent in terms of quality and original games continue to attract absurdly high prices, an EverDrive 64 is a great way for you to enjoy N64 games the way they were meant to be, and for reasonable cost too.
+So long as N64 emulation remains inconsistent in terms of quality and original games continue to attract absurdly high prices, an EverDrive 64 is a great way for you to enjoy N64 games the way they were meant to be, and for a reasonable price too.

 ## And what about you? ##